mattjcamp/datapointsr/README.md

-# datapointsr
+# Data Points

-**datapointsr** makes it easy to switch between long and wide format statistical summaries.

-When I do QC Analysis I'm have to verify the contents of statistical summaries by doing an exact 1:1 match.
-To identify mismatched data points I usually need to melt both my own table and the the content that I am inspecting.
-This is a pain.

-So, what I do now is put the data into a melted format that is easily to inspect with DataPoints.
-The format is:

-  - **Category** fields (used to filter data points)
+Data points makes it easy to look at statistical tables.
+Data in a statistical table is the end result of an analysis.
+Statistical tables usally contain descriptive statistics or even just counts of things in a group.

+Data points melts statistical tables into a long format so it's easy to do an exact comparison between two sets of data points.
+This is helpful when you are looking for differences between two sets of data points.

+## Data Points Format

+  - **Categories**
-  - **variable** (the name of the original measure or data table column name)
+  - **variable** the original measure (mean, n, etc)
-  - **value** (the statistic I need to verify)

-With the statisical summary in a standard format, I can easily find what data points don't match.
-Also, it's easy to look at data points in a wide format (where each summary statistic gets it's own column).
-This makes some analysis, dashboard input and visualization easier.

-The idea is that you would start the workflow by building a DataPoints object with the dataframe and category specifications.
-This object will maintain the full dataset in a long format (the variable, value combination that comes from `reshape`).
-This would work as normal with  the `dplyr` verbs like `select()` and `filter()`.
-I would also want to define these new verbs specifically for DataPoints:

-- `sql_filter()`
-- `wide()`
+  - **value** the value of the measure

+## Data Points and Tidy Data

 ## QC Analysis Workflow

-The first application of DataPoints is QC Analysis.
+One of the applications of data points is QC Analysis.
 The workflow is to ingest the dataset to be QC'ed named `f` (for fulfiller).
 Then I will attempt to build a reference dataset named `q` (for QC'er) that follows the same specifications that the fulfiller used.

 Once you have these datasets, you use them to create two datapoints objects.
-Then you create a `compare_datapoints` object with the `f` and `q` datapoints.
+Then you create a `data_points` object with the `f` and `q` data points.
 This is the object that you will test.
 You can look to see if the expected categories are in place and in the right format.
 You can also tests if the values in both datasets match.